-Learn how Chroma and Weaviate differ in their key features, development activity, technology stack and community adoption, so you can decide which of these data platforms for ai is best for you.
+Learn how Chroma and Weaviate differ in their key features, development activity, technology stack and community adoption, so you can decide which of these vector databases is best for you.

 Last commit